mmaelicke/scikit-gstat/docs/userguide/variogram.rst

 ~~~~~~~~~~~~

 Another, quite powerful model is the Matérn model.
-Especially in cases where you cannot chose the appropiate model a priori so easily.
+Especially in cases where you cannot chose the appropriate model a priori so easily.
-The Matérn model takes an additional smoothness paramter, that can
+The Matérn model takes an additional smoothness parameter, that can
 change the shape of the function in between an exponential
 model shape and a Gaussian one.